appbaseio/reactive-manual/content/docs/result-components/ReactiveList.md

     Determines the position where to show the pagination, only applicable when **pagination** prop is set to `true`.
 Accepts one of `top`, `bottom` or `both` as valid values.
 Defaults to `bottom`.
 - **pages** `Number` [optional]
     number of user selectable pages to be displayed when pagination is enabled.
 Defaults to 5.
-- **onPageChange** `Function` [optional]
-    executes when the current page is changed.
-If not defined, `window` will be scrolled to the top of the page.
-- **onPageClick** `Function` [optional]
-    accepts a function which is invoked with the updated page value when a pagination button is clicked.
-For example if 'Next' is clicked with the current page number as '1', you would receive the value '2' as the function parameter.

-> Note:
->
-> The fundamental difference between `onPageChange` and `onPageClick` is that `onPageClick` is only called on a manual interaction with the pagination buttons, whereas, `onPageChange` would also be invoked if some other side effects caused the results to update which includes updating filters, queries or changing pages.
-The behaviour of these two may change in the future versions as we come up with a better API.

 - **sortBy** `String` [optional]
     sort the results by either `asc` or `desc` order.
 It is an alternative to `sortOptions`, both can't be used together.
 - **sortOptions** `Object Array` [optional]